Massively Multimodal Foundation Models: A Framework for Capturing Interactions with Specialized Mixture-of-Experts: RUS-Guided MoE for Massively Multimodal Learning

 Similarly, for uniqueness, as shown in Eq. \ref{eq:u_loss}, we encourage diversified routing of $m_1$ and $m_2$ whenever their uniqueness exceeds the threshold $\tau_U$ (uniqueness is modality-specific, not pairwise).

 We promote routing to synergy experts whenever synergistic information is high:

 The overall objective combines the task-specific loss and the interaction-aware losses defined in Eq. \ref{eq:r_loss}–\ref{eq:s_loss}.
 Importantly, the train–test split used for temporal RUS computation is aligned with that of \name’s training, ensuring that the estimated interactions directly facilitate the learning of the corresponding tokens.
+Note that, the RUS estimation is performed separately from the \name~training phase.
+While it is possible to build an end-to-end framework that jointly learns temporal RUS values and MoE model, we intentionally decouple these two components for the following reasons: (1) the multi-scale batch estimator is designed to reflect intrinsic information-theoretic structure of the dataset.
+It should not be optimized to minimize task-specific losses, doing so would entangle the RUS values with downstream objectives, undermining their role as task-agnostic signals of temporal multimodal interactions.
+(2) Since temporal RUS is a property of the dataset, it only needs to be computed \textit{once}.
+The resulting values can then be cached and reused across any number of downstream tasks for this dataset.
 We expect \name ~to leverage these implicit interaction dynamics, thereby enhancing both the performance and the interpretability of downstream tasks.